novillo-cs/softdev_material/projects_directions/03_going_to_boston.md

 - At the end of the game, the winner should be displayed on the webpage.

-### What should be displayed on your game webpage?
+### What should be displayed on your game web page?

 Make the HTML elements static.
 On your web page, you must display the following info: